lockss/laaws-configservice/README.md

 project code plus all its dependencies and which can be located via the symbolic link at

-`./target/current.jar`
+`./target/current-with-deps.jar`

 ### Run the web service:
-`./scripts/runService`
+Run the LOCKSS Development Scripts project `bin/runService` script in the home directory of this project, where this `README.md` file resides.

 This will use port 24620.
-To use another port, edit the value of the `server.port` property in file `src/main/resources/application.properties`.
+To use another port, edit the value of the `server.port` property in file `src/main/resources/application.properties` and re-build the project.

-The log is at `./logs/config.log`
+The log is at `./logs/app.log`

-### Build and run the web service:
-`./scripts/buildAndRunService`

-This will use port 24620.
-To use another port, edit the value of the `server.port` property in file `src/main/resources/application.properties`.

-### API is documented at:
+### The API is documented at:
 #### http://localhost:24620/swagger-ui.html

 ### The status of the web service may be obtained at: